Finley

 To the honorable A. A. Campbell, Judge of this Circuit Court of Pulaski County, Virginia

 Henry Finley lived in Draper and signed a petition for Draper Township in October 1924.
 The District of Draper covers 40 acres of Pulaski County.
 The district is a historic aspect of Pulaski and encompasses the historic resources that came together in Draper Valley into a railroad depot in the 1800s.
 The establishment of the Draper Depot on the Norfolk and Western Railway led to the area’s existence.
-The oldest surviving building is the Draper Mercantile of 1887.3 Draper was named after the Draper family, most likely charter investors in the Virginia Company.4
+The oldest surviving building is the Draper Mercantile of 1887.5 Draper was named after the Draper family, most likely charter investors in the Virginia Company.6

 Gunpowder Barrel

 Henry Finley worked at the Hercules Powder Factory.
-Hercules is a gunpowder company and the operating contractor for the Radford Army Ammunition Plant (RAAP), a government-owned, contractor-operated facility.6 Hercules Inc. was the contractor responsible for building the RAAP facility, and by the end of World War II, the facility included 870 buildings.7 In 1941, due to unsatisfactory wages, a strike was called at the Hercules powder plant.
-Demands were to increase the wage from $1.10 to $1.50.8 Hercules’ subsidiary company, RAAP, was essentially a nuclear waste site located near primarily minority communities, specifically Black communities.
+Hercules is a gunpowder company and the operating contractor for the Radford Army Ammunition Plant (RAAP), a government-owned, contractor-operated facility.9 Hercules Inc. was the contractor responsible for building the RAAP facility, and by the end of World War II, the facility included 870 buildings.10 In 1941, due to unsatisfactory wages, a strike was called at the Hercules powder plant.
+Demands were to increase the wage from $1.10 to $1.50.11 Hercules’ subsidiary company, RAAP, was essentially a nuclear waste site located near primarily minority communities, specifically Black communities.
 Many of the people in these communities went to work for RAAP, and in turn, the companies polluted these areas, contributing to a phenomenon known as “ Eco-Racism”.
 RAAP also lacked proper safety regulations, leading to chronic illnesses in individuals who worked at the plant.
 Due to the historical lack of high-paying work opportunities for Black Americans, many accepted the hazardous working conditions to have access to higher pay.

 Wheat

 Henry Finley was a farmer.
-Agriculture is one of the most populous industries in southwest Virginia.9 The fertility of the soil and the vast waterways that inhabit the region solidified its status as a growing area for both the colonists and modern-day farmers.10 With the arrival of railroads in the mid-19th century, Pulaski’s agricultural market spread across the nation.
+Agriculture is one of the most populous industries in southwest Virginia.12 The fertility of the soil and the vast waterways that inhabit the region solidified its status as a growing area for both the colonists and modern-day farmers.13 With the arrival of railroads in the mid-19th century, Pulaski’s agricultural market spread across the nation.
 However, there is a current decline in agriculture in Pulaski.
 There is a need to encourage younger generations to pursue this career and to ensure and improve the economic resilience of farms.

 Vegetables

 Henry Finley was a farmer and gardener who grew vegetables.
+This is symbolized by a carrot on the quilt square.

 James Finley